kubernetes/enhancements/keps/sig-network/20200204-cni-verification-rearchitecture.md

 As of now, network policy tests are not run regularly against any CNI.
 Although we should not endorse one CNI over another, we should regularly validate that the NetworkPolicy tests *can* pass on *some* provider.
 As part of this proposal, we propose commiting an annotation to the existing network_policy.go code which states, in clear and simple terms, what environment the network_policy.go test suite was run in, the last time which it was commited and passed.
 Its also acceptable to commit this as a Markdown file in the documentation.

 There may be other, better ways of doing this.
-Running an upstream validation job of these tests as a weekly PROW job, for example, would be a good way to make sure that these tests don't regress in the future.  this comes at the cost of coupling a job to an external CNI provider, so its not being explicitly suggested.
+Running an upstream validation job of these tests as a weekly PROW job, for example, would be a good way to make sure that these tests don't regress in the future.
+This comes at the cost of coupling a job to an external CNI provider, so its not being explicitly suggested.

 ## Other Improvement Ideas